 Buena Vista (Isla Colon): The nachos are so handsomely priced despite being laden with all the queso the world has to offer.
 The gargantuan portion sizes will mean you might not have space for dessert.
-If you still do, the brownies with ice cream are a fan favourite with very good reason.
+If you still do, the brownies with ice cream are a fan favorite with very good reason.
 The soft sound of the waves crashing around the restaurant doesn’t hurt either.

-Where to drink & dance
+Places to drink and dance

 Summer (Isla Colon): Summer hosts the main party on a Wednesday and a Saturday.
 Right next to Iguana and run by the same owners and bartenderesses, it’s also on the water and feels the most like an actual club.
 This explains the $5 cover charge, which is unusual for Bocas.
 There’s free body painting and confetti galore so you somewhat get your money’s worth.

 La Iguana (Isla Colon): This bar and club on the sea is the place to be every Monday and on ladies nights Tuesday and Thursday.
 Night swims are popular later into the night when the reggaeton gets the crowd really pumped.
 Expect Latin top 40 hits with a bit of Ed Sheeran and Jason Derulo thrown in for good measure.

-Filthy Friday takes place every Friday with three stops on three islands: Toro Loco on Isla Colon is the meeting point and the crowds are then carted off by boat to The Blue Coconut on Isla Solarte.
+Filthy Friday takes place every Friday with three stops on three islands: Barco Hundido on Isla Colon is the meeting point and the crowds are then carted off by boat to The Blue Coconut on Isla Solarte.
 This is where all the magic happens and the journey there is almost half the fun.
 Boats passing by hoot and holler to egg each other on, and by the time you arrive at Blue Coconut you’re in the best mood and ready for dancing in the water, on the stage or doing the limbo.
 A blow-up float race also takes place here.

 Mamallenas (Isla Colon): Mamallenas is a hostel chain but they have the best dock in Bocas in my opinion.
-Their happy hour between 4pm and 8pm attracts cocktail lovers (two cocktails for $6 and national beers for $1.50), but it’s the stunning glistening sunset that keeps them there.
+Their happy hour between 4 pm and 8 pm attracts cocktail lovers (two cocktails for $6 and national beers for $1.50), but it’s the stunning glistening sunset that keeps them there.

 Where to stay